 In 1988, he returned to WWTC, which decided to try oldies again after several failed formats.
 He did his old show once again but left a few months later, annoyed by the micromanagment he had to deal with from the people currently running the station.
 He programmed an oldies station in South Dakota for a while and had a short stint spinning contemporary country music on KJJO-FM (104.1) as “Hopalong Del” before finally getting out of radio for good.
 Or so he thought.

 In 2001 he got a call from John Hunt, general manager of (where else) WWTC.
-After several more format and ownership changes the station was now “AM 1280 The Patriot,” doing a hard-core talk format.
-Hunt didn't want Del as a talk host (although his politics were on par with those of The Patriot) but thought it would be fun to have him host a Saturday night oldies show on the station to counter-balance all the news about terrorism, war and battles between Republicans and Democrats.
+After several more format and ownership changes the station was now “AM 1280 The Patriot,” doing a conservative talk format.
+Hunt didn't want Del as a talk host (although his politics were on par with those of The Patriot) but thought it would be fun to have him host a Saturday night oldies show on the station to counter-balance all the news about terrorism, war and battles between Republicans and Democrats, especially post-9/11.
 Del said he'd do the show only if he got no interference whatsoever from management or consultants.
 Hunt agreed to the terms and Ugly Del was back on the air at WWTC.

 Now in his fifties, Del played a mix of familiar and not-so-familiar oldies and lots of local oldies, as he did in the old days.
 He alternated the station's current and former liners by identifying it as both “The Patriot” and “The Golden Rock.”
 He occasionally had guests, including ex-WWTC disc jockeys, lobbyists for causes he supported and just regular friends.
 Some of the best moments were when he'd have his much younger but equally-intelligent wife Tiffany on, serving as his foil.
 He involved the audience by inviting them to participate in an on-line chat room and he had a webcam set up in the studio so you could see him.
 He still talked about “monkey bumps,” told slightly off-color jokes and did one show of “banned and politically incorrect” music.
 All without any interference whatsoever from management.